alangunning/doc-ai-analysis-starter/docs/content/github.md

 ### `validate_file(raw_path, rendered_path, fmt, prompt_path, model=None, base_url=None)`
 Validate a rendered file against its source document and return the model's JSON verdict.

+The helper uploads both the original document and its rendered output with `client.files.create` and then calls `client.responses.create` with `input_file` attachments.
+This lets the model compare long documents without running into context limits.
+For cost‑sensitive jobs, specify a smaller model such as `gpt-4o-mini` or chunk the source document into smaller pieces and validate them individually.

 ### `build_vector_store(src_dir)`
 Generate vector embeddings for Markdown files in a directory and write `.embedding.json` files alongside each source.